sashirestela/simple-openai/README.md

         .forEach(System.out::print);
 System.out.println();
 ```
-Example to call the Chat Completion service to allow the model to take in local images and answer questions about them:
+Example to call the Chat Completion service to allow the model to take in local images and answer questions about them (_check the Base64Util's code in this repository_):
 ```java
 var chatRequest = ChatRequest.builder()
         .model("gpt-4o-mini")